villeneuve/libsigrokdecode-ds18b20/README.md

 To use this decoder just copy the ds18b20 folder and its content in your folder /usr/share/libsigrokdecode/decoders/ (root owner and group)
 And restart PulseView
+Or if using PulseView AppImage copy it in ~/.local/share/libsigrokdecode/decoders/